Monday, December 27, 2010

 Out of my sin and into Thyself,

-2. Out of my shameful failure and loss,
+Jesus, I come to Thee. - Out of my shameful failure and loss,

 Jesus, I come, Jesus, I come;